canonical/k8s-snap/docs/src/capi/tutorial/getting-started.md

 `clusterctl` contains a list of default providers.
 Right now, {{product}} is not yet part of that list.
-To make `clusterctl` aware of the new providers, we need to add canonical providers to configuration file.
+To make `clusterctl` aware of the new providers we need to add them to the configuration file.
 Edit `~/.cluster-api/clusterctl.yaml` and add the following:

 ```